oinam/notes/docs/bookmarks/c.md

 - [100 ready-to-use Claude Code recipes](https://github.com/sgharlow/claude-code-recipes) for knowledge workers.
 Transform meetings into action items, draft executive communications, analyze data, write reports, and automate documentation.
 Step-by-step prompts with examples for managers, analysts, HR, sales, and operations.
 From zero to productive in minutes.
 Built for busy professionals.
 - [Comma](https://comma.ai) is an [Open-Source](https://github.com/commaai/openpilot) AI for your car.
+- [CIA World Factbook](https://cia-factbook-archive.fly.dev) 36 years of geopolitical intelligence preserved and structured for analysis.
+Every country, every field, every edition — parsed from the original CIA publications into a searchable, queryable archive.